AndrewSink/pltr_toolhead/README.md

 ![](https://user-images.githubusercontent.com/46334898/128649957-7d06d25b-531f-4710-9f95-27e0e3231868.jpeg)

-**Originally launched as a [product on Tindie](https://www.tindie.com/products/andrew_sink/pltr-v2-pen-plotter-toolhead/), I've since decided to release it for free!**
+**Originally launched as a [product on Tindie](https://www.tindie.com/products/andrew_sink/pltr-v2-pen-plotter-toolhead/), I've since decided to release it for free!
+If you still want to support this project, you can [buy me a coffee on Ko-Fi!](https://ko-fi.com/andrewsink)**

 The pltr v2 is a 3D printed pen plotter toolhead that is designed to mount on the [Creality Ender 3 Pro](https://amzn.to/37qF5zg) and [Creality Ender 3 V2](https://amzn.to/3s4fB4s) 3D printers.
 [Installing the pltr is simple](https://youtu.be/c1Wo9KkZKNQ), and only requires three flathead bolts to attach to your printer.